nix-community/poetry2nix/README.md

 $ result/bin/python -m admin
 $ result/bin/gunicorn web:app
 ```

+If you prefer to build a single binary that runs `gunicorn web:app`, use [`pkgs.writeShellApplication`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/trivial-builders.nix#L317) for a simple wrapper.

 Note: If you need to perform overrides on the application, use `app.dependencyEnv.override { app = app.override { ... }; }`.
 See [./tests/dependency-environment/default.nix](./tests/dependency-environment/default.nix) for a full example.